 The account structure is divided into 5 elements:

-Every account has multiple ad campaigns which has its own unique goal, budget, and targeting settings.
-Ad campaigns focus on similar products or services, with a well defined target audience and promotional strategy.
-For example, a supermarket can create different campaigns for its food supplies, household products and personal care products.
+Every account has multiple ad campaigns which have its own unique goal, budget, and targeting settings.
+Ad campaigns focus on similar products or services, with a well-defined target audience and promotional strategy.
+For example, a supermarket can create different campaigns for its food supplies, household products, and personal care products.

 Ad campaigns are sub categorized into ad groups for specific themes.
 Ideally, the number of ad groups should not exceed 7-10 per campaign.
 In the example of supermarkets, the campaign targeting food supplies can be subdivided into two ad groups of food items and beverages.

 Each ad group has its own set of unique keywords to attract a specific set of target audience.
 It is recommended to have 20 or less keywords per ad group.
 You can use any of the four types SEM keyword to match the queries of the users.

 Ad text, or better known as Ad copy, is the written text that your end users would actually see.
 Most ad copy have two headlines, a short description, and a website URL.
 It is essential to write creative and attention grabbing ad copy to drive greater leads and conversions.